genomaths/GenomAutomorphism/README.md

 ## Overview

-This is a R package to compute the autimorphisms between pairwise aligned DNA sequences represented as elements from a Genomic Abelian group as described in the paper [Genomic Abelian Finite Groups](https://www.biorxiv.org/content/10.1101/2021.06.01.446543v2).
+This is a R package to compute the automorphisms between pairwise aligned DNA sequences represented as elements from a Genomic Abelian group as described in the paper [Genomic Abelian Finite Groups](https://www.biorxiv.org/content/10.1101/2021.06.01.446543v2).
 In